RalphEdgard/TextSpeaker/English.md

 # TextSpeaker

+View on Github is the repo where you can check the code and clone it there by clicking on it with your cursor.

 The link above directs you to the repo that houses the code so that you can clone it to your local unit.

 [Cambia a Espanol](/Spanish.md)